 Truxima® works by binding to a protein on the surface of certain white blood cells known as B lymphocytes.
-During the process of binding to the protein, the abnormal growth of the B lymphocytes is stopped.
+B lymphocytes play a role in the inflammation observed in RA, GPA and MPA.
+By binding to the protein Truxima® reduces the ability of B lymphocytes to cause inflammation.